Example: Loading Data into a Neptune DB Instance - Amazon Neptune

 • A Neptune DB instance.

-For information about launching a Neptune DB instance, see Creating a new Neptune DB cluster.
+For information about launching a Neptune DB instance, see Creating an Amazon Neptune cluster.

 • An Amazon Simple Storage Service (Amazon S3) bucket to put the data files in.